elmsln/elmsln/README.markdown

 ###Q. Where can I add new modules / themes?
 All changes should be made inside the config directory in a location that aligns with its counterpart in the core directory.
 For example, to add a new module for use in all sites, you’ll want to place it in elmsln/config/shared/drupal-7.x/modules.
 This is the same area for themes and libraries.
 Note: libraries support may be buggy because of how those are symlink over.

 There’s also a settings/shared_settings.php file that has settings you want applied to all sites by default.
 This is where your environmental staging overrides can go, or you can switch the cache bins used by default.
-The version that ships with this has APC and file cache support automatically setup and tuned though you can disable these if you don’t have those.
+The version that ships with this has APC and file cache support automatically setup and tuned (but disabled).

 Also make sure you never place an upgraded module in a different location from its default (such as updating views module by placing it in your config directory).
 This will effectively WSOD / brick your site until you run drush rr against the sites that bricked.
 If you've run the elmsln-install.sh script included in this package, you'll have drush rr.
+You can repair this relationship then with drush @courses.bricked rr --y (for example).

 ###Q. Where should I point addresses?
 The domains directory is structured in the optimal way for managing sites.
 The domains directory is ignored below the initial directories inside of it, meaning that your sites that get written here automatically won’t be pushed through git or updated.
 If you remove directories or change the way sites are managed in anyway inside this location, you’ll need to add that area to your .gitignore (or stop using the github version).